KidkArolis/kinfolk/README.md

 }
 ```

-The benefits of this over tiny-atom are:

-- React concurrent mode compatible, using useSyncExternalStore
-- Allows using many atoms, more inline with React’s component model compared to the “global store” approach
-- Better ergonomics for local / componetised state
-- Removes the need for reselect - memoisation is built in

-The benefits of this over React Context are:

-Context is not great/recommended for storing many values, and subscribing to frequent changes
-<Context.Provider /> component re-renders the entire tree underneath on each state change
-Context does not allow granular, memoised subscriptions
-Easier to get going without having to invent custom wrapper logic around context

-But you know, not sure.
-React team is kind of pushing towards the server+client fusion with React Server Components.
-The state, the context, data fetching kind of melts away, you async/await on data and pass it to components as props.
-And of course we’re also looking to move to Relay and GraphQL for data fetching and that might remove lots of state (Note: relay internally still has to manage global state/cache!).
-I believe there’s still a case to be made for client side state in many scenarios and so having “the best” approach is appealing.

-Alternatives:
+## Alternatives

-- redux - meh, global store is not ideal for large apps
+- redux - global store is not ideal for large apps, React is modular and so is Kinfolk
-- tiny-atom - same flaw as redux, docs out of date, oops, and also see above for more flaws
+- tiny-atom - same flaws as redux, outdated implementation that's not React 18 compatible
-- zustand - neat, simple, also offers subscribing to slices of state
+- zustand - neat and simple and also offers subscribing to slices of state
-- recoil - huge (bigger codebase than React? :thinking:), a bit complicated and scary
+- recoil - inspiration for Kinfolk, bigger codebase than React with large API surface
-- jotai - feature rich, but at the cost of api succintness IMO
+- jotai - feature rich, but at the cost of API surface area / clarity